 In 2016, the Marches LEP took the decision to work more closely with our neighbours in Mid Wales and as a result hosted an event with the Growing Mid Wales Partnership to explore the challenges and opportunities that the two regions have in common.

-Transport, both road and rail, was initially identified as common challenge and as a result, we are jointly working on a freight strategy, with the support of the Welsh Government, given the importance of both Welsh and Irish marketplaces to our businesses.
+Transport, both road and rail, was initially identified as common challenge and as a result, we have jointly developed the Marches and Mid Wales Freight Strategy (available for download below), with the support of the Welsh Government, given the importance of both Welsh and Irish marketplaces to our businesses.
 Other common opportunities and challenges identified included skills, manufacturing and the food and drink sector and we will continue to work with Growing Mid Wales to address these for the benefit of both our regions.